How many fourth-graders does it take to make a podcast? Here's what we learned

 Their podcast starts with dramatic music, and then a student's voice: "Imagine this: You're at a birthday party.
 You're playing with your little sister, bouncing on the trampoline, and then, in an instant, everything changes."

-Bouncing Back follows Leeland Corman, who experienced a severe brain injury that day.
+Bouncing Back follows Leeland Korman, who experienced a severe brain injury that day.
 "Leeland was in the hospital for five months, but he wasn't alone," another student says in the podcast.

 In their podcast, the students followed Leeland's journey, leading up to the dramatic moment when he returned to school.
 As they reported the story, they captured everything in audio, including interviews with Leeland's mom, his friends and teachers, and natural sound that really made their entry shine.